About Meg and Gigi

 Gigi Amateau’s first book for young adults, Claiming Georgia Tate, was published by Candlewick Press in 2005.
 That title was selected as a New York Public Library Book for the Teen Age and hailed by author Judy Blume: “It’s rare and exciting to discover a talented new writer like Gigi Amateau.”
 The Wall Street Journal called the book “an ambitious push into the young adult market.”

 Gigi is also the author of A Certain Strain of Peculiar, a Bank Street College Best Children’s Book of the Year; Chancey of the Maury River, A William Allen White Masters list title for grades 3-5; and Come August, Come Freedom, her first work of historical fiction, which was selected by the Southern Independent Booksellers Alliance as a Fall 2012 Okra Pick, chosen by Bank Street College as a Best Children’s Book of the Year, selected by the Virginia Library Association as a Jefferson Cup Honor book, and won the Library of Virginia’s People’s Choice Award for Fiction.
-Most recently, her fifth novel, Macadoo of the Maury River, was released by Candlewick Press in August 2013.
 In 2012, Gigi received a Theresa Pollak Prize for Excellence in the Arts from Richmond Magazine.
-She was two new books forthcoming from Candlewick Press in 2015, Dante of the Maury River and Two for Joy.